-MA Children's Book Illustration alumnus Maisie Shearring won the International Award for Illustration at the annual Bologna Children's Book Fair in Italy, the largest and most prestigious children's book event in the world.
+MA Children's Book Illustration alumnus Maisie Shearring (pictured) won the International Award for Illustration at the annual Bologna Children's Book Fair in Italy, the largest and most prestigious children's book event in the world.
 Her project Susan's School Days landed her US$30,000 and the opportunity to illustrate a book published by the SM Group.

 Another recent MA Children's Book Illustration graduate Dan Ungureanu was runner-up in the Student Illustrator of the Year category of the V&A Illustration Awards 2015 for his work Nara and the Island.
 The awards are organised by the Victoria and Albert Museum, the world's largest museum of decorative arts and design.

 David Barrow and Matty Long, who graduated from Anglia Ruskin’s MA Children’s Book Illustration course, made the shortlist for the Waterstones Children’s Book Prize 2016 for their books Have You Seen Elephant?
 (Gecko Press) and Super Happy Magic Forest (Oxford University Press).
-The 2015 shortlist featured three graduates from the course (Suzanne Barton, Victoria Turnbull and Steve Anthony) as did the 2014 shortlist (Courtney Dicmas, Elys Doran and Gemma Merino).
+The 2015 shortlist featured three graduates from the course (Suzanne Barton, Victoria Turnbull and Steve Anthony) as did the 2014 shortlist (Courtney Dicmas, Elys Dolan and Gemma Merino).

 MA Printmaking graduates Mustafa Sidki and Jane Stobart and former PhD student Andrea Medjesi-Jones were three of 55 artists whose work was displayed at the Bloomberg New Contemporaries exhibition at the Institute of Contemporary Arts (ICA) in 2014.

 BA (Hons) Fashion Design graduate Thanh Vu has now established himself in London as label Thang Cong Vu.
 In 2014 he exhibited at Pure, London, the UK’s leading fashion buying event.
-His student designs were also featured in Urban Coco magazine.
+His student designs (pictured) were also featured in Urban Coco magazine.

 Immediately after graduating from our BA (Hons) Fashion Design course in 2013, Asia Prusinowska was invited to display her work at a prestigious felt show in Amsterdam and secured sponsorship from Cambridge Style Week to set up her own business.
 Her new collection was featured in Jute magazine in January 2014.